Pesto is a classic condiment that everyone loves. This recipe is both delicious and vegan – so if you’re a fan of pesto, check it out!

 No need to toast the nuts.

-Toasting almonds and pine nuts is unnecessary when making pesto, and we discourage it.
-It is not done in the original Italian recipe, and it should not be done in vegan pesto.
+Toasting nuts is unnecessary when making pesto, and we discourage it.
+It is not done in the original Italian recipe and should not be done in vegan pesto.
 Why?

-Toasting nuts increases the flavor of the nut, and we don't want that in a pesto.
-We want to taste the basil.
-Also, toasted nuts are crunchy, and we don't want that either.
+Toasting nuts increases the flavor of the nut, and we don’t want that in a pesto.
+Instead, we want to taste the basil.
+Also, toasted nuts are crunchy; we don’t want that either.

-Finally, if you did toast the nuts, they would have to cool down completely because warm nuts would damage the basil.
+Finally, if you toast the nuts, they would have to cool down entirely because warm nuts would damage the basil.
 You would turn vegan pesto from a 5-minute recipe into a 2-hour project with questionable results.

 What about blanching the basil?